UniVE-SSV/SoftwareArchitectures24/_docs/spring-2/application-example.md

     }
 }
 {% endhighlight %}
-Then, we need to create a Repository, that defines the logic for accessing Students: for now, we use a simple Java Map, but we can use a database or other external systems.
+Then, we need to create a Repository that defines the logic for accessing Students: for now, we use a simple Java Map, but we can use a database or other external systems.
 The StudentRepository class is easy (package com.example.studentsapp.repositories)

 {% highlight java %}
 @Repository